Clara Winnicki: Expulsion and death

 In March 1933, less than two months after the Hitler government had taken power in Germany, the city authorities moved to remove the couple's Swiss residency entitlements, based on their status as aliens and the relevant poverty laws.
 The minutes of a city council meeting dated 16 March 1933 quote from a letter dated 10 March 1933, received from the cantonal directorate for poor relief, in which he applies for the "repatriation" of the mentally ill Klara Emma Herbrand-Winnicki from Blumenthal in Prussia and of her husband Dr. phil.
 August Herbrand who had "become a burden on state funds.
 The woman suffers from Paranoia and needs institutional care for an indeterminate period.
 The couple are completely destitute".

-Clara Ilerbrand-Winnicki, by now seriously mentally sick, was extracted from the "Burghölzli", and on 30 August 1933 passed across to the German authorities at a Friedrichshafen frontier crossing.
-Trace of her is thereafter lost, except for reference to reports that she died at Göttingen during or before 1938.
+Clara Herbrand-Winnicki, by now seriously mentally sick, was extracted from the "Burghölzli", and on 30 August 1933 passed across to the German authorities at a Friedrichshafen frontier crossing.
+She died of pulmonary tuberculosis on 6 May 1941.
+She was buried on 9 May 1941 at the Göttingen City Cemetery.